GRADUATE ENGLISH FLYER FALL 2023

 M. 5:00 – 7:00 PM

 This workshop is a community for beginning your dissertation, one intended to smooth the transition as you become independent writers and scholars.
-We’ll move through the early stages of project formation, exploring questions like: what texts or subjects do I care most about, and how do I build a dissertation around them?
+We will move through the early stages of project formation, exploring questions such as: what texts or subjects do I care most about, and how do I build a dissertation around them?
 With whom am I in conversation, and what do I want to contribute to my field(s)?
 How will my dissertation constitute me as an academic professional?
 Where is my work the most original, the most mine?
 How will I organize it?
-Our goals will be concrete: you will leave the course either with a dissertaton prospectus drafted, revised, and approved, or (if you’ve completed that step) a chapter or chapter section drafted and revised.
-This course does not substitute for but rather complements ongoing communication with your dissertation advisor and/or committee, so we’ll also develop strategies for staying in touch with your readers, soliciting feedback, and conducting revision.
+Our goals will be concrete: you will leave the course with a dissertation prospectus drafted, revised, and approved, and/or (if you have completed that step) a chapter or chapter section drafted and revised.
+This course does not substitute for but rather complements ongoing communication with your dissertation advisor and/or committee, so we will also develop strategies for staying in touch with your readers, soliciting feedback, and conducting revision.
 By the end of the semester, students will have set clear goals for the independent continuation and completion of their dissertation.
-We’ll meet weekly for a two-hour workshop that will include peer editing, in-class writing exercises and brainstorming, and discussion of relevant issues in dissertation writing.
-During our first meeting, we will decide if we want to meet regularly in person, or alternate between in-person and Zoom meetings.
+We will meet weekly (sometimes in person, and sometimes online synchronous) for a two-hour workshop that will include peer editing, in-class writing exercises and brainstorming, and discussion of relevant issues in dissertation writing.

 Course designation for MA students in their last semester of coursework if they choose the Portfolio option rather than the M.A. thesis.